Adoption Myths & Truths

 Finally, we believe that when these options are not possible, for whatever reason, international adoption is the next best option (#3).
 For many children, they get stuck between #2 and #3 and languish in an institution where they receive minimal care at best, simply because of the child-to-caretaker ratio.
 Every child deserves a loving family, not institutional living.
 International adoption becomes a very viable option when using a reputable adoption agency with a high degree of integrity.

-America World's team of professionals would be honored to assist your family in growing your family through the miracle of adoption.
-Learn more about us and our adoption programs at https://awaa.org or contact us at Info@awaa.org or call 800-429-3369.
+America World's team of professionals would be honored to assist you in growing your family through the miracle of adoption.
+Learn more about us and our adoption programs at https://awaa.org/adopt/adoption-programs/ or contact us at Info@awaa.org or call 800-429-3369.